huynhkhoa44/Angio_AI_FFR/AI_FFR/README.md

 # Instructions for creating an Excel file as input
+For example, we want to create an input excel file for patient F301-RCA2.

 ## Step 1:
 Open the FFR_Data file we attached in the folder